coheigea/testcases/apache/docker/sentry/README.md

 This DockerFile is provided as a quick and easy way to play around with the Apache Sentry security service.
-It should not be deployed in production as it uses hard-coded security credentials in the configuration files.
+It should not be deployed in production as it uses hard-coded security credentials in the configuration files, and it is not secured with kerberos.